POUM: Cultural references

 Ian Fleming's From Russia with Love (Signet edition, p.
 50) states that Rosa Klebb infiltrated the POUM and may have murdered Andrés Nin Pérez.

-In Margaret Atwood's prize winning novel, The Blind Assassin, there's a fictional newspaper account detailing the actual battles between the POUM and the Stalin-backed Communists in Barcelona; the title of the newspaper article is Red Vendetta in Barcelona and mentions the purges against the POUM by Stalinist Communists "well armed by Russia".
+In Margaret Atwood's prize-winning novel, The Blind Assassin, a fictional newspaper account details the actual battles between the POUM and the Stalin-backed communists in Barcelona; the title of the newspaper article is Red Vendetta in Barcelona and mentions the purges against the POUM by Stalinist communists "well armed by Russia".